kktt007/note/temp.md

 			- food crops

 		- barley
-		-a plant that produces grain used for making food, beer, and whisky
+		- a plant that produces grain used for making food, beer, and whisky

 		- wheat
 		- a tall plant that produces grain for making bread and other foods